wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 Work in your groups:

--   Finish mapping (if you didn’t manage all of the plants in your section of campus in week 4).
+-   Finish mapping (if you didnt manage all of the plants in your section of campus in week 4).

 -   Revisit any plants whose identification is still eluding you.